 1. Learn more about the Galaxy

 You can read about the galaxy or watch an educational show at the Brisbane Planetarium in Mount Coot-Tha.
-You’ll ever get to see the Brisbane sky as if it weren’t raining.
+You’ll even get to see the Brisbane sky as if it weren’t raining.

 2. Visit museums